Departure date : October 2, 2027

 • 26 meals

-Set off to discover two European gems with contrasting identities.
-At the foot of the Julian Alps, picturesque Italian villages and the mysterious landscapes of Slovenia unfold in a journey rich in cultural heritage and local flavours.
-Let nature’s tranquility guide you on a journey of authenticity, where the Adriatic Sea meets the grandeur of the mountains.
+Discover two European gems with contrasting identities.
+At the foot of the Julian Alps, picturesque Italian villages and the mysterious landscapes of Slovenia unfold throughout this journey rich in cultural heritage and local flavors.
+In the heart of nature that invites contemplation, get ready for an authentic immersion between the Adriatic Sea and spectacular mountain scenery.

 Cities on itinerary:

-Udine, Ljubljana, Maribor, Trieste, Cividale del Friuli, Grado, Palmanova, Gorizia, Nova Gorica, Postojna, Bled, Bohinj, Žalec, Laško, Ptuj, Štanjel, Lipica, Koper, Piran, Venice
+Udine, Ljubljana, Maribor, Trieste, Cividale del Friuli, Grado, Palmanova, Gorizia, Nova Gorica, Postojna, Bled, Žalec, Ptuj, Koper, Piran, Venice

 • Moderate